 To produce all of the necessary materials listed above everyone was divided into teams.
 From there leaders were established for each of the groups in charge of the various components.
 Most of us were a team lead for one of the groups and then contributed to at least 2-3 other groups as well.
 I was the lead of the brand standards group and as a team my group and I made sure that the standards were followed throughout the rebranding process.
 Our final delieverable was the brand standards guide, complete with typography, voice, photography, color, and identity usage rules.

-Working as the graphic designer for Berkshire Hathaway Travel Protection has taught me many valuable skills.
-Currently, I am part of the marketing team, where I collaborate and contribute to various projects that in turn help to drive sales.
-Being a designer in a corporate environment I have to make sure I’m conscious of the brand standards; following them throughly to ensure consistency and brand recognition.
+Working as the UX / graphic designer for Berkshire Hathaway Travel Protection taught me many valuable skills.
+There I worked as part of the marketing team, where I collaborated and contributed to various projects that in turn helped to drive sales.
+Being a designer in a corporate environment I had to make sure I was conscious of the brand standards; following them throughly to ensure consistency and brand recognition.
 I have experience leading web campaigns; creating ads / concepts as well as coding and implementing landing pages through our marketing sales platform.
-Any documents that need to be updated, or made come through to me as well.
+Any documents that needed to be updated, or made came through to me as well.

-Social media is a large part of our company.
-I currently maintain and update our Instagram feeds.
-Posting both engaging content and imagery each week, while also making sure our brand is recognized in the social spotlight.
+Social media was a large part of the company.
+In addition to my design duties, I maintained and updated our Instagram feeds.
+Posting both engaging content and imagery each week, I made sure our brand was recognized in the social spotlight.

 Rustys Backwater Saloon is a family-friendly, easy-going, bar and restaurant located in Stevens Point, WI.
 They hold many gatherings and have various other ammenities including: pontoon/canoe rentals, fishing, and “Rusty’s gear.”